tyhho/OT-2_Protocols/README.md

 We will exmplify with a hypothetical scenario of setting up combinatorial Golden Gate Assemblies.

 1. Install Python or Anaconda (recommended) and `pip install opentrons`.
-1. Clone / Download this repository onto your computer
+2. Clone / Download this repository onto your computer
-2. Check the contents of an Excel file under the folder `/instructions_io/` that is named `example_GGA.xlsx`
+3. Check the contents of an Excel file under the folder `/instructions_io/` that is named `example_GGA.xlsx`
+4. Close the Excel file (else `PermissionError` will raise)
-3. Open an Anaconda terminal, navigate into the downloaded folder
+5. Open an Anaconda terminal, navigate into the downloaded folder
-4. Execute `>python -m InstructionWriter ./instructions_io/example_GGA.xlsx`
+6. Execute `>python -m InstructionWriter ./instructions_io/example_GGA.xlsx`
-5. A file now appears under `/instructions_io/` that is called `example_GGA_instructions.txt`
+7. A file now appears under `/instructions_io/` that is called `example_GGA_instructions.txt`
-6. Open this text file, copy all
+8. Open this text file, copy all
-7. Use a text editor (Spyder / Notepad), open `combinatorial_pipetting.py`
+9. Use a text editor (Spyder / Notepad), open `combinatorial_pipetting.py`
-8. Paste the instructions under `inst_list = [` and before `]`
+10. Paste the instructions under `inst_list = [` and before `]`

 It should now look like: